Yousef-karem/Filters-Program/README.md

-// Purpose: Program Filters to apply some edits for images Some things you must do it before using the program 1-put the images in your cwd(current working directly) 2-make a new folder with name (tmp) to save your image in it
+// Purpose: Program Filters to apply some edits for images Some things you must do it before using the program 1-put the images in your cwd(current working directly) 2- create folder with name tmp